dmeliza/biopreprint/README.md

 # biopreprint

+This project has been migrated to codeberg: https://codeberg.org/dmeliza/biopreprint

 Once upon a time, scientific journals required you to submit manuscripts for review in specific formats, and many hours were spent by graduate students and postdocs as they sadly reformatted after every rejection.